 And that is how Leandro came to pass the spring with us and become our dancing master.
-In the mornings he practiced his footwork, retiring to his room in the afternoons to work at his manuscript.
+In the mornings he practiced his footwork, retiring to his room in the afternoons to read Libro dell’arte del danzare, a copy of the original, transcribed by his own hand.
 So great was his devotion to his art that in the evenings he offered lessons in courtly dancing to any who showed an interest.

 After the evening meal, all of the benches and tables were placed against the walls.
 The tables bearing Don Albani were moved from their regular place and wedged in the farthest corner.
 As we prepared the space for the first of these lessons, Leandro asked after our slumbering gentleman.
 Was the man always thus?
 He had known of such unfortunates in Venice.
 It was tragic to see an ancient fellow drink himself insensate night after night; were there no family or friends to look after him, to spare him this last disgrace in his declining years?